elixir-lang/elixir/README.md

     (50 * 100) - 490   % => 10
     -(50 * 100) - 490  % => -990

-As in Ruby, everything is an object, so we can call methods numbers:
+As in Ruby, everything is an object, so we can call methods on numbers:

     -1.abs    % => 1
     5.div(2)  % => 2